mageica/mageica.github.io/index.md

 theme: jekyll-theme-time-travel
-title: Welcome to mageica's homepage
+#Welcome to mageica's github
-description: Feel free to bookmark this to keep an eye on my progress
+###Feel free to bookmark this to keep an eye on my projects

 You can use the [editor on GitHub](https://github.com/mageica/mageica.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.